 The library at the SLBI has a comprehensive collection of around 2,000 botanical books which have been lovingly collected over the last hundred years.
-Everyone is welcome and use of the library is free, so just turn up whenever we are open (see below – no appointment necessary).
+It is currently just open to SLBI members, but please make an appointment, as the rest of the building is closed to visitors.

 Searching the library catalogue

 You can browse our library collection on the right hand side of this page.
 Please note that searches (ie using the ‘enter search term’ box) just search the book title.
 If you want to find books by a particular author or for a more detailed subject search then please contact us.
 Subject areas covered include:

 – floras from around the world

 – ferns, grasses and aquatic plants

 – horticulture & gardening history